Nationals vs. Phillies Player Props Betting Odds

 Stott Stats

-- Bryson Stott has recorded 66 hits with 10 doubles, five home runs and 13 walks.
-He has driven in 21 runs with eight stolen bases.
+- Bryson Stott has 10 doubles, five home runs, 13 walks and 21 RBI (66 total hits).
+He's also swiped eight bases.

 Stott Recent Games